hunter-teacher-cert/unit_plan-awade/README.md

-# Game Design with Python
+# Intro to Game Design with Python
 by Alicia Wade

 -----

 ### General Overview
-Game Design with Python is a fun engaging Unit that will be introduced to students after they have completed the AP CSP exam.
+Intro to Game Design with Python is a fun engaging Unit that will be introduced to students after they have completed the AP CSP exam.
 With about a month of class left in the school year, students will engage in a series of lessons that will build on the skills that they already know and learn to program with python to build a series of interactive games that can range from simple one-button games to more complex strategy ones.
 This Unit will take students from a mostly block-based programming language to a text based object orientated language.

 <!-- (include here description of unit, what class(es) it fits into, when...)
  -->